lchop/Cpp_guide/README.md

 ~~~
 > a class is a namespace on his own.

-We can use namespaces inside a function, and will be delete when we reach the end of scope.
+We can use namespaces inside a function, and it will be deleted when we reach the end of scope.

 > Never use namespace in a header file, very hard to debug and you never know where it will be applied, you will have naming conflict.